Approximately EFX Allocations for Indivisible Chores: Introduction

 \subsection{Other Related Works}

 For the allocation of goods, there are also works that study partial EFX allocations, i.e., EFX allocations with some of the items unallocated.
 To name a few, Chaudhury et al.~\cite{conf/soda/ChaudhuryKMS20} show that EFX allocations exist if we are allowed to leave at most $n-1$ items unallocated.
-The result has recently been improved to $n-2$ items by Berger et al.~\cite{journals/corr/abs-2102-10654}.
+The result has been improved to $n-2$ items by Berger et al.~\cite{conf/aaai/BergerCFF22}.
 They also show that an EFX allocation that leaves at most one item unallocated exists for four agents.
-Very recently, Chaudhury et al.~\cite{conf/sigecom/ChaudhuryGMMM21} show that a $(1-\epsilon)$-approximate EFX allocation with sublinear number of unallocated goods and high Nash welfare exists.
-It remains unknown whether similar results hold for the allocation of chores.
+Chaudhury et al.~\cite{conf/sigecom/ChaudhuryGMMM21}, Berendsohn et al.~\cite{conf/mfcs/BerendsohnBK22}, and Akrami et al.~\cite{conf/sigecom/AkramiACGMM23} show that a $(1-\epsilon)$-approximate EFX allocation with sublinear number of unallocated goods and high Nash welfare exists.
+It remains unknown whether similar results (for the computation of approximately EFX partial allocation) hold for the allocation of chores.

-Besides EFX, there are other well-studied fairness notions, e.g., MMS~\cite{conf/bqgt/Budish10} and PROPX~\cite{journals/annurev/Herve19}, for the allocation of chores.
-While it has been shown that MMS allocations are not guaranteed to exist for indivisible chores~\cite{conf/aaai/AzizRSW17}, there are many works that study its approximations~ \cite{conf/aaai/AzizRSW17,journals/corr/abs-2012-13884,conf/ijcai/00010W19,conf/sigecom/HuangL21}.
-The state-of-the-art approximation ratio for MMS allocation for indivisible chores is $11/9$ by Huang and Lu~\cite{conf/sigecom/HuangL21}.
-Regarding PROPX allocations, in contrast to the allocation of goods, where PROPX allocation is not guaranteed to exist~\cite{journals/annurev/Herve19,journals/orl/AzizMS20}, it is shown that PROPX allocation always exists and can be computed efficiently for chores~\cite{conf/www/LiLW22}.
+Besides EFX, there are other well-studied fairness notions, e.g., MMS~\cite{conf/bqgt/Budish10} and PROPX~\cite{journals/annurev/Herve19}, for the allocation of chores. { While it has been shown that MMS allocations are not guaranteed to exist for indivisible chores~\cite{conf/aaai/AzizRSW17}, many works study the approximation of MMS~ \cite{conf/aaai/AzizRSW17,aziz2022approximate,conf/sigecom/HuangL21}, which results in the state-of-the-art approximation ratio of $13/11$~\cite{conf/sigecom/HuangS23}.} Regarding PROPX allocations, in contrast to the allocation of goods, { for which} PROPX allocations are not guaranteed to exist~\cite{journals/annurev/Herve19,journals/orl/AzizMS20}, it is shown that PROPX allocations always exist and can be computed efficiently for chores~\cite{conf/www/LiLW22}.
+For a more detailed review of the algorithms and results for the fair allocation problem, please refer to the recent surveys by Aziz et al.~\cite{journals/sigecom/AzizLMW22} and Amanatidis et al.~\cite{journals/ai/AmanatidisABFLMVW23}.